 When it comes to New York marathon gear the rule is: New everything.
 New shoes, new socks, new running belt, new water bottles, new anti-chafe stick, new lollies, new running gloves and neck warmer (you’ll be training in winter and running in the New York cold), many new pairs of tights, new visor, new sunscreen, new fave running shirts.
 But remember, nothing new on race day.
 Everything in the list below should be tried and tested in your training sessions.

-- Shoes: Hoka OneOne were, for me, the best shoes for marathon training.
+- Best marathon shoes: HOKA ONEONE were, for me, the best shoes for marathon training.
 Light, cushioned.
 I honestly felt like I was running on clouds.

-- Socks: Feetures Running Socks.
+- Best marathon socks: Feetures running socks.
 I have three pairs I love them so much.
 They are supportive, cushioned and comfortable.

-- Running Belt & Bottles: Flipbelt.
+- Best marathon running belt and water bottles: Fiipbelt.
 Yes.
 You will need a running belt to carry all of your things.
 It may seem super nerdy or super serious runner person, but you’ll learn to love it.
 I even take mine on shorter runs now – it’s super convenient.

-- Anti-Chafe Stick: Body Glide.
+- Best anti-Chafe Stick: Body Glide.
 Don’t even think.
 Just buy it and use it wisely.
-This anti-chafe stick is saves bodies.
+This anti-chafe stick saves bodies.

-- Nutrition & Hydration: I’d recommend trying a few running gels and electrolyte tablets on your training runs.
-I personally liked these brands: Nuun and gu (their chocolate gel tastes like melted chocolate).
+- Best marathon hydration gels and nutritional support: I’d recommend trying a few running gels and electrolyte tablets on your training runs.
+I personally liked these brands: Nuun and Gu (their chocolate gel tastes like melted chocolate).

-- Tights: I tried a few brands, but none were as comfortable or anti-chafe as 2XU compression tights.
+- Best marathon tights: I tried a few brands, but none were as comfortable or anti-chafe as 2XU compression tights.
 I wouldn’t run without them now.

-- Top: Just wear something you are comfortable in and make sure you have trained in it
+- Best Marathon top: Just wear something you are comfortable in and make sure you have trained in it.
+We like the

 On race day, it’s easier for a runner to find a family member in the crowd rather than the other way around – so try to note what your support crew are wearing and a specific time and location.